The Metric System¶

 mcg vs mg

-Never abbreviate microgram as µg in handwritten orders — it can be misread as mg, resulting in a 1000x overdose.
+Do not abbreviate microgram as µg in handwritten orders.
+It can be misread as mg, resulting in a 1000x overdose.
 Always write mcg in full.

 Units of Insulin